Becoming a Trustee

 Trustees are the people in charge of a charity.
 They play a vital role, volunteering their time and working together to make important decisions about the charity's work.
 They may be called trustees, the board, the management committee, governors, directors or something else.

 The needs vary from one charity to another, but those working in finance, HR, law, property, strategy, organisational development, marketing or communications are highly valued.
-But it isn't just technical skills - it’s about a close identification with the vision and mission of the organization, and a belief that God can use your experience and strategic overview to help the team stay on course as they maintain their focus and priorities.
+But it isn't just technical skills - it’s about a close identification with the vision and mission of the organisation, and a belief that God can use your experience and strategic overview to help the team stay on course as they maintain their focus and priorities.
 Don't discount yourself as not being right for it or miss the value you could add.

 Why become a Trustee?